 In Google’s Nexus event unveiling a couple of days back, you may remember that Google announced that Chromecast support and a selection of new features were going to be soon available for the Google Photos application.
 These new features included the ability for one to share albums with friends and allow them to contribute to it which will only be rolled out later this year.
-Among others, the most interesting additions were support for Chromecast, and a new labelling feature – both which are due to arrive this week for Android users on through the Play Store, and Google has delivered on its promise, as version 1.6 of the app has started rolling out for all supported devices.
+Among others, the most interesting additions were supported for Chromecast, and a new labeling feature – both which are due to arrive this week for Android users on through the Play Store, and Google has delivered on its promise, as Google Photos v1.6 of the app has started rolling out for all supported devices.

 With this new update sitting your family down for a TV viewing of your entire smartphone camera roll just got easier, cause all you will be needing is the updated Google Photos applications and a Chromecast device plugged into your TV set.
 Once you have updated the Photos app, you should be able to beam content from your device to your TV or any other big screen by tapping the Cast button.
 To do that, your smartphone and the Chromecast will need to be on the same Wi-Fi network.
 You will see an icon at the top of the Google Photos app, tapping which will start broadcasting images.
 Do note that the button doesn’t seem to be available for everyone just yet.
 You can try restarting your Chromecast application/device.